 Everyone enjoys the indoor golf.
 We play with big colourful targets, velcro tennis balls and putting mats.
 The satisfaction and enjoyment of hitting the target is shared by members and volunteers.
 It is also good exercise which is proven to help people’s mood.

-The tutor always ensures the sessions are tailored to abilities and most of all
+The tutor always ensures the sessions are tailored to abilities and most of all, everyone has fun.

 Occasionally we visit Matfen Hall and use their Golf Range or the ‘Par Three course’, where we receive instruction from the golf professional.
 Lunch in the club house follows where we join family members who have been enjoying a coffee and chat.